Swamptk/LPGPriceScrapper/README.md

 ## TODO List

 - [ ] Translate app to english
+- [ ] Run the app automatically in the background
 - [ ] Several bugfixes

 Any kind of tip or advice is greatly appreciated :D